soldag/gettext.js/README.md

 # Installation
+### Node.JS

+*j29n* is published on [npmjs](https://www.npmjs.com/package/j29n) and can be installed using *npm*.

+`npm install j29n`

+### Browser
+For the use in the browser, the source files have to be bundled together with their dependencies first.
+Therefore, [grunt](https://github.com/gruntjs/grunt) is used.
+By executing `grunt browser` two files will be created inside the `dist` folder: the bundled file and a minimized version of it.
+These bundled files can be loaded in the browser.

-*j29n* supports CommonJS and AMD module loading.
-Alternatively, the library can simply be loaded inside a HTML page using the `script` tag.
+*j29n* supports AMD module loading, so [RequireJS](https://github.com/requirejs/requirejs) can be used.
+Alternatively, the library can simply be embedded in an HTML page using the `script` tag.
+In this case, the *j29n* module will be made globally available.

 # Usage
 The *j29n* module exports a `j29n` object, which is a singleton responsible for all the internationalization work and the only point of contact with the library.